LeidyGil/leidygil.github.io/SQL_English.md

 FROM table1 NATURAL LEFT JOIN table2;
 ```
 Exercise
-Given the provided tables, create a report that SELECTs all students (their names), enrolled courses, and enrollment dates.
+Given the provided tables, create a report that selects all students (their names), enrolled courses, and enrollment dates.
 If a student is not enrolled in any courses, the student should be shown without enrollment data.
 ```sql
 SELECT e.nombre, i.curso, i.fecha